WhiteFox0/Vk_ads_blocker_heder/README.md

-Vk-ads-blocker-heder-
+Vk ads blocker in heder
 =====================

-Blocks heder ads in vk
+Userscript that blocks heder ads in vk
+Working for Tampermonkey.